noyuno/dotfiles/readme.md

 ## Requirements

-- Ubuntu 17.10 based distribution
+- Arch Linux or Ubuntu 17.10 based distribution
-- `apt`
 - `sudo`
 - `bash`
 - `git` or `curl` or `wget`